 COVID 19 and Brexit have both had huge impacts on the UK economy but since the end of lockdown, many UK businesses recovered much faster than expected.
-Construction, which was buoyant pre-pandemic (and one of the few industries allowed to continue operating during lockdown), has now been slowed by a string of problems which will have a knock-on effect for all homeowners.
-In November 2021 RICS reported that the rise in building materials had reached a 40 year high and since then the situation has deteriorated further:
+Construction, which was buoyant pre-pandemic (and one of the few industries allowed to continue operating during lockdown), has been slowed by a string of problems which has had a knock-on effect on all homeowners.
+Just two years ago RICS reported that the rise in building materials had reached a 40 year high and since then the costs of rebuilding have risen further:

 The cost of reinstatement of any building following a serious claim will certainly be much higher now than it was pre- pandemic.
 Insurers are taking the increased cost of building into account and this is leading to increases in premium at renewal.

 Insurers have also been impacted by an increase in natural, climate related disasters and as the re-insurance market demands higher premiums in response to these broader risks, insurers are inevitably passing some of this increased cost of insurance onto their clients.

 Property owners need to be aware of these increased claim costs and the significant changes in rebuild values – which differs from market value.
 This is particularly relevant for listed or period property, where the rebuild value can sometimes exceed the market value due to the obligation to reinstate with exactly the same specialist building materials and craftsmanship.